Terror and natural disasters

 - E-Mail: email@example.com

-Please also use our sample letters (in German language):
+Please also use our sample letter (in German language):

 For further information about your rights regarding danger at destination, we recommend the following article: Crisis, war, terrorism